joshuawertheim/joshuawertheim.github.io/_posts/2025-04-15-kagoshima-ramen.md

 As the minutes went by with both of us slurping our soups in contentment, it was clear that we were also sharing in this fun experience.

 The students finished their bowls a couple minutes before me.
 They got up to leave.
-Before I knew it, my neigbhor stood right next to me and showed me his fist.
+Before I knew it, my neighbor stood right next to me and showed me his fist.
 He wanted a fist bump!
 I guess we became ramen pals without even saying a word.

 The ramen was delicious, but the community experience there is what I'll always treasure.